Louisiana Hit and Run Auto Accidents

 Mansfield Melancon Attorneys can Help!

 If you have been injured in a Louisiana hit and run accident, contact the Louisiana personal injury attorneys at Mansfield, Melancon, Cranmer & Dick LLC.
-We have proven experience with many types of personal injury cases including Louisiana automobile accidents.
+We have a proven track record of success handling many types of Louisiana personal injury cases, including, but not limited to, car accidents, boating accidents, motorcycle accidents, premises liability accidents, and cases involving nursing care facility abuse/neglect.
 Contact us by calling one of our offices: New Orleans at (504) 500-1108, Baton Rouge at (225) 612-0800, or Lafayette at (337) 409-0003.
 You can also request a free consultation by using our “Contact Us” page.